 Stamp duty land tax (SDLT) is generally payable on the purchase or transfer of interests in land and buildings in England and Northern Ireland where the amount paid is above a certain threshold.
-In addition, most of these land and property transactions must be notified to HMRC on an SDLT return, even if no tax is due.
-Please refer to the SDLT ― administration guidance note for further commentary on notifiable transactions.
+In addition, most of these land and property transactions must be notified to HMRC on an SDLT return (also known as a land transaction return), even if no tax is due.
+See the SDLT ― administration guidance note for further commentary on notifiable transactions.

 From 1 April 2015, land and buildings transaction tax (LBTT) applies to land transactions in Scotland.
 For details of LBTT, see Sergeant and Sims on Stamp Taxes AA12–AA22 (SSSD, AA[AA351]–SSSD, AA[AA851]).
-See also the Revenue Scotland website.
+See also the guidance on the Revenue Scotland website.

 From 1 April 2018, land transaction tax (LTT) applies to land transactions in Wales.
-For details of LBTT, see Sergeant and Sims on Stamp Taxes AA23–AA34 (SSSD, AA[AA901] – SSSD, AA[AA2101].
-See also the Welsh Government website.
+For details of LTT, see Sergeant and Sims on Stamp Taxes AA23–AA34 (SSSD, AA[AA901] – SSSD, AA[AA2101].
+See also the guidance on the Welsh Revenue Authority website.